OpenBazaar/openbazaar-go/docs/altcoins.md

 Most likely you will need to fork the [btcrpcclient](https://github.com/btcsuite/btcrpcclient) to make it work with your altcoin as that library expects the data returned by the JSON-RPC interface to be formatted in a very specific way.
-For example, `rpcClient.GetNewAddress()` expects a properly formatted Bitcoin address to be returned and will thrown an error if it sees an altcoin addresses.
+For example, `rpcClient.GetNewAddress()` expects a properly formatted Bitcoin address to be returned and will thrown an error if it sees an altcoin address.
 The changes you would need to make to the library should be fairly minimal.

 ### Exchange rates